Sandiewhyte/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that prints the absolute pathname of the current working directory.
-Diplay the contents list of your current directory write a script that changes the working directory to the user's home dirrectory Display current directory contents in a long format Display current directory contents,including hidden files(starting with .).
+Diplay the contents list of your current directory. write a script that changes the working directory to the user's home dirrectory Display current directory contents in a long format Display current directory contents,including hidden files(starting with .).
 Use the long format.